DavidHuie/gomigrate/README.md

 Migration files need to follow a standard format and must be present in the same directory.
-Given "up" and "down" steps for a migration, create two files that follow this template:
+Given "up" and "down" steps for a migration, create a file for each by following this template:

 ```
 {{ id }}_{{ name }}_{{ "up" or "down" }}.sql